This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 I was born and raised in Texas, where brisket is almost a way of life.
 When it comes to brisket, I’ll be the first to admit that I’ve been pretty spoiled and have access to some of the world’s finest.

 One of the ways you can increase the moisture levels and tenderness of your cut is by using a brisket injection recipe.
-Brisket injection is actually pretty easy, and can most definitely lead to a tender, juicy, and delicious BBQ brisket that will taste restaurant quality.
+Brisket injection is actually pretty easy, and can most definitely lead to more tender and juicy BBQ brisket vs only using a dry rub.

 In this post, we’ll go over everything you need to know for how to do a beef brisket injection.
 After that, we’ll share a few different brisket injection recipe ideas and go over some FAQ about the process!